Robert Indiana: LOVE

-In 1973, the United States Postal Service commissioned a stamp design by Indiana and released the eight-cent LOVE stamp in advance of Valentine’s Day.
+In 1973, the United States Postal Service commissioned a stamp design by Indiana and released the eight-cent LOVE stamp in advance of Valentine's Day.
 Unveiled in a ceremony at the Philadelphia Museum of Art, the stamp became so popular that 425 million were printed over the next two years.

 Hebrew version

 In 1977, he created a Hebrew LOVE with the four-letter word Ahava (אהבה "love" in Hebrew) using Cor-Ten steel, for the Israel Museum Art Garden in Jerusalem.

 Variation for Google

-For Valentine's Day 2011, Google paid homage to Indiana’s LOVE, which was displayed in place of the search engine site's normal logo.
+For Valentine's Day 2011, Google paid homage to Indiana's LOVE, which was displayed in place of the search engine site's normal logo.

 Exhibitions

 In 1962, Eleanor Ward's Stable Gallery hosted Robert Indiana's first New York solo exhibition.
-Indiana’s work has been represented by Paul Kasmin Gallery in New York City, Waddington Custot in London and Galerie Gmurzynska in Europe.
+Indiana's work has been represented by Paul Kasmin Gallery in New York City, Waddington Custot in London and Galerie Gmurzynska in Europe.

 From July 4 – September 14, 2008, Indiana's work was the subject of the grand multiple-location exhibition Robert Indiana a Milano; the main exhibition took place at the Padiglione d’Arte Contemporanea (Pavilion of Contemporary Art), and other works were displayed in public piazzas in Milan.

 In 2013, the Whitney Museum of American Art mounted a retrospective of his work entitled Robert Indiana: Beyond LOVE, this exhibition traveled to the McNay Art Museum in San Antonio, Texas.

+In 2018 the Buffalo AKG Art Museum exhibited Robert Indiana: A Sculpture Retrospective.

-The first retrospective of Indiana’s sculptures in the United Kingdom, spanning 60 years of the artist’s career, opened Yorkshire Sculpture Park on March 12, 2022 and runs through January 2023.
+The first retrospective of Indiana's sculptures in the United Kingdom, spanning 60 years of the artist's career, opened at the Yorkshire Sculpture Park on March 12, 2022, and ran until January 2023.